-The following person held the position of company secretary at the date of the report:

-D.Kelly - Bachelor of Business (Accounting) and Certified Practicing Accountant.
-Mr Kelly has had over 20 years experience in accounting within different organisations such as not for profit, commercial cleaning, import/wholesale and forestry.
+The following person held the position of company secretary at the date of the report: D.Kelly - Bachelor of Business (Accounting) and Fellow, Certified Practicing Accountant.
+Mr Kelly has had over 20 years experience in accounting within different organisations such as not for profit, commercial cleaning, import/wholesale, forestry and IT.
 Mr Kelly was appointed Company Secretary on 12 November 2008.